dunhamsteve/newt/README.md

+- [ ] when it fails/crashes, we don't see it in the editor.
-- [ ] case tree building favors the right size, reverse the list
+- [ ] case tree building favors the right side, reverse the list
-- [ ] see note in Zoo1.newt - fix the FC in that situation
+- [ ] see notes in Zoo1.newt - fix the FC in those situations
 - [x] Support primitives
 - [ ] Make DCon/TCon separate from Ref?
 (Or add flavor to VRef/Ref?
 If processing is often the same.
 I think I want arity though.
 I don't think a checked DCon can be overapplied, but it could be underapplied without special form.
 And special form is possibly difficult if not collecting a stack on the way down...